cielo24/Docs/api/source/basics.rst

 However, the transcript/caption will be formatted as you request in your :doc:`get_transcript <job_control/get_transcript>` **/** :doc:`get_caption <job_control/get_caption>` call.
 The sandbox API will make URL callbacks, if requested, a few seconds after the call to :doc:`perform_transcription <job_control/perform_transcription>` is made.

+In order to use the sandbox API, create an account in the environment is a prerequisite.
+See here :doc:`sandbox_access <access_control/sandbox_access>` for additional details.

+The sandbox API follows the same steps as the production API for job creation:

+#.
+A job must be created (:doc:`new <job_control/create_job>`)
+#.
+A media must be added to the job (:doc:`add_media <job_control/add_media_job>`)
+#.
+Finally, the Perform transcription must be called (:doc:`perform_transcription <job_control/perform_transcription>`)

+After all the steps are done, basic information on the job can be requested (:doc:`info <job_control/job_info>`).

+Notes:

+#.
+The sandbox API will also change the state of the job to Complete after some time in the processing state.

+#.
+The Sandbox API returns a pre-prepared sample of the production API, the data will not match the content or length of media you submitted

+#.
+Some endpoints aren't implemented on the Sandbox:

+    #.
+List Related
+    #.
+Add Custom Guideline To Job
+    #.
+Get Transcoded Media
+    #.
+Order Translation
+    #.
+Request Pre-signed Upload URL
+    #.
+Uplevel Job

 Production API
 --------------
 The production API can be accessed from the following location: https://api.cielo24.com.